Retirement Living Hub

 Choosing Your Selling Channels: From Online Marketplaces to Estate Sales

-The method you choose for selling your items profoundly impacts your success, effort, and potential returns.
-Select channels that align with your items’ value, your comfort level with technology, and the time you have available.
+The method we chose for selling our items profoundly impacted our success, the effort required, and our potential returns.
+I carefully selected channels that aligned with our items’ value, our comfort level with technology, and the time we had available before our move to Sarasota.

 Online Platforms

-Online sales offer a broad reach to buyers worldwide.
-This is often the best route for specialized collectibles or unique heirlooms.
+Online sales offered a broad reach to buyers worldwide.
+This was often the best route for specialized collectibles or unique heirlooms, and it’s where I spent a good deal of my time.

 • eBay: Ideal for a wide range of collectibles, antiques, and unique items.
-You manage listings, pricing, and shipping.
-Research similar items that have already sold to guide your pricing strategy.
+I managed listings, pricing, and shipping.
+I rigorously researched similar items that had already sold to guide my pricing strategy.

 • Etsy: Best for vintage items, handmade goods, and unique decorative pieces.
-If your heirlooms fit an artistic or handcrafted niche, Etsy can be effective.
+Dorothy had a few handcrafted items and some vintage serving dishes that did well here.

-• Facebook Marketplace/Local Groups: Good for larger items or furniture that you want to sell locally without shipping.
-Be cautious and meet in safe, public places for transactions.
+• Facebook Marketplace/Local Groups: Good for larger items or furniture that we wanted to sell locally without shipping.
+We exercised caution and met in safe, public places for transactions.

 Local Options

-For items that are difficult to ship, or if you prefer face-to-face transactions, local options are highly effective.
+For items that were difficult to ship, or if Dorothy preferred face-to-face transactions, local options were highly effective.

-• Antique Dealers: They offer quick sales but typically pay wholesale prices, meaning you receive less than retail value.
-This is convenient for a fast transaction without personal selling effort.
+• Antique Dealers: They offered quick sales but typically paid wholesale prices.
+This was convenient for a fast transaction without personal selling effort, though we received less than retail.

-• Consignment Shops: You place your items with a shop, and they sell them for a percentage of the sale price.
-This method can yield better returns than direct sales to dealers, but it requires patience.
+• Consignment Shops: We placed some items with a shop, and they sold them for a percentage of the sale price.
+This method yielded better returns than direct sales to dealers but required more patience.

-• Auction Houses: For truly valuable or rare items, auction houses can connect you with serious collectors.
-They charge a commission, but competitive bidding can drive prices higher.
-Research local auction houses specializing in your item type.
+• Auction Houses: For truly valuable or rare items, auction houses connected us with serious collectors.
+They charged a commission, but competitive bidding could drive prices higher.
+I researched local auction houses specializing in our item type.

 Estate Sales and Downsizing Sales